 The holiday season seems to start earlier and earlier every year.
 As soon as you got over the Halloween frenzy, the Christmas rush is on you!
 It feels for us that we are sometimes caught in a never-ending loop of buying & wanting.
 And it's not just the grown-ups - kids feel this stress and take it on themselves as well.
 Wouldn't it be fantastic if we could find a way to have our kids look to others with kindness as well as enjoy the excitement of writing to Santa?!
+We have chosen to add a special element of giving & gratitude to our countdown to the holidays with a DIY Kindness Advent Calendar for Kids.

 This Kindness Calendar can be printed out and used instead of OR in addition to a regular advent calendar.
 You can put it on the fridge and cross of an item every day, have your kids choose which item they want to do that day, or go down the list in order.
 You can also cut the items into strips and put one in each compartment of another advent calendar instead of (or with!) a treat.
 There are enough ideas that it's okay if you need to skip a few or if you want carry it into the new year!